polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

 In most cases, you want to limit the time allowed for an offchain worker to execute its operations.
 For this example, you can set a hard-coded deadline of two seconds to complete the external call.
 You can also wait indefinitely for the response.
-However, waiting indefinitely might result in a timeout from the host machine.
+However, waiting indefinitely might result in a timeout from the external host machine.

 1. Create a deadline of 2 seconds.